 When variables are highly correlated, the variance explained uniquely by the individual variables can be small even though the variance explained by the variables taken together is large.
 For example, although the proportions of variance explained uniquely by HSGPA and SAT are only 0.15 and 0.02 respectively, together these two variables explain 0.62 of the variance.
 Therefore, you could easily underestimate the importance of variables if only the variance explained uniquely by each variable is considered.
 Consequently, it is often useful to consider a set of related variables.
 For example, assume you were interested in predicting job performance from a large number of variables some of which reflect cognitive ability.
 It is likely that these measures of cognitive ability would be highly correlated among themselves and therefore no one of them would explain much of the variance independently of the other variables.
 However, you could avoid this problem by determining the proportion of variance explained by all of the cognitive ability variables considered together as a set.
-The variance explained by the set would include all the variance explained uniquely by the variables in the set as well as all the variance confounded among variables in the set.
+The variance confounded among variables in the set.
 It would not include variance confounded with variables outside the set.
-In short, you would be computing the variance explained by the set of variables that is independent of the variables not in the set.
+In short, you would be computing the variance explained by the set of variables not in the set.